eduzavarce/virtual_pet/docs/use-cases/10-frontend-development.md

 - US4: Implement responsive design principles
 - US5: Integrate the frontend with the API Gateway
 - US6: Implement client-side routing
-- US7: Implement authentication flows in the frontend
+- US7: Implement Keycloak integration for authentication in the frontend
+- US7a: Implement User Service integration for user profile management in the frontend
 - US8: Create the pet management interface
 - US9: Implement the payment and subscription UI
 - US10: Create an admin dashboard interface